veillette/physics-book/contents/ch4NormalTensionAndOtherExamplesOfForces.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
 In a traction setup for a broken bone, with pulleys and rope available, how might we be able to increase the force along the tibia using the same weight?
-(See [Figure](#fig10).)
+(See [Figure 10](#fig10).)
 (Note that the tibia is the shin bone shown in this image.)

 </div>
 </div>